-S4.54 PACKAGING, SHIPPING AND TRANSPORTATION OF PRESSURE RELIEF
+S4.54-PACKAGING, SHIPPING AND TRANSPORTATION OF PRESSURE RELIEF DEVICES

 - a) The improper packaging, shipment, and transport of pressure relief devices can have detrimental effects on device operation.
-Pressure relief devices should be treated with the same precautions as instrumentation, with care taken to avoid rough handling or contamination prior to installation. - b) The following practices are recommended: - Pressure relief valves and applicable pin devices Valves should be securely fastened to pallets in the vertical position to avoid side loads on guiding surfaces except threaded and socket-weld pressure relief valves and pin device valves up to NPS 2 (DN 50) may be securely packaged and cushioned during transport. - 2) Pressure relief valves and pin devices inlet and outlet connection, drain connections, and bonnet vents should be protected during shipment and storage to avoid internal contamination of the valve.
-Ensure all covers and/or plugs are removed prior to installation. - 3) The pressure relief valves and pin devices should not be picked up or carried using the lifting lever.
-Lifting levers should be wired or secured so they cannot be moved while the valve is being shipped or stored.
-These wires shall be removed before the valve is placed in service. - 4) Pilot valve tubing should be protected during shipment and storage to avoid damage and/or
+Pressure relief devices should be treated with the same precautions as instrumentation, with care taken to avoid rough handling or contamination prior to installation. - b) The following practices are recommended: - Pressure relief valves and applicable pin devices Valves should be securely fastened to pallets in the vertical position to avoid side loads on guiding surfaces except threaded and socket-weld pressure relief valves and pin device valves up to NPS 2 (DN 50) may be securely packaged and cushioned during transport. - Pressure relief valves and pin devices linlet and outlet connection, drain connections, and bonnet vents should be protected during shipment and storage to avoid internal contamination of the valve.
+Ensure all covers and/or plugs are removed prior to installation. - 3) The pPressure relief valves and pin devices should valves should not be picked up or carried